 Why Infographics Matter in Today’s Marketplace

-Of course, adding a new branch to your content marketing campaign is a pretty big decision to make, so it’s only natural to want a little proof that this endeavor is worth the work before you take the plunge.
+Of course, adding a new branch to the campaign implemented by your content writing firm is a pretty big decision to make, so it’s only natural to want a little proof that this endeavor is worth the work before you take the plunge.
 As content marketing expert Jeff Bullas explains in his personal blog, the reasons for supporting your content with infographics are seemingly endless.

 To start, infographic search queries have increased by over 600 percent in the last few years, making this trend more than just a flash in the pan.
 Going a little deeper, 40 percent of viewers respond better to strong visuals than plain text information, so this approach can help capture a different segment of your audience – all while using the same data and content as the basis for your operations.